 - Ground: canvas panel

-This modest oil painting painted while sitting in the dunes has been painted using a classical approach, called Alla Prima.
+This modest oil painting, painted while sitting in the dunes, has been made using a classical approach, called Alla Prima.
 What that means is that the paint is applied thinly and without a lot of blending.

 Brushes loaded with oil paint are placed on the canvas and a simple stroke of paint is applied.
 It's why it's also often called 'direct painting'.